Lorna Shore: ...And I Return to Nothingness and Pain Remains (2021–2024)

-On April 29, 2022, the band debuted a new song, "Sun//Eater", during a concert from their upcoming full length album, titled Pain Remains.
+On April 29, 2022, the band debuted a new song, "Sun//Eater", during a concert from their then-upcoming full length album, titled Pain Remains.
 The song, along with a music video, was officially released on May 13.
 As well as the album announcement, the new single was the first to feature new bassist Michael Yager, who joined the band during the recording sessions for Pain Remains.
 On June 22, Lorna Shore debuted their second single from their upcoming album titled "Into the Earth" with an accompanying music video.
 On July 26, the band released the third single from the album, "Cursed to Die", and also revealed Pain Remains would be released on October 14.
 On September 14, the band released the first part of the album's title track titled "Pain Remains I: Dancing Like Flames".
 On September 29, the band released the second part of the album's title track titled "Pain Remains II: After All I've Done, I'll Disappear" along with a music video.
 The music video for "Pain Remains III: In a Sea of Fire" was released October 14, 2022, coinciding with the album release.
+Lorna Shore toured Europe in late 2022, however drummer Austin Archey sat out due to his back injury and bassist Michael Yager took over drum duties in the tour.
+On September 28, 2023, the band released a music video for the song, "Welcome Back, O' Sleeping Dreamer".
+On November 3, 2023, the band released an instrumental version of Pain Remains.

+I Feel the Everblack Festering Within Me (2025–present)

+On May 16, 2025, Lorna Shore released the first single, "Oblivion", from their upcoming fifth studio album, titled I Feel the Everblack Festering Within Me, which was released on September 12, 2025.
+On June 25, 2025, the second single, "Unbreakable", was released.
+On August 14, 2025, the third single, "Prison of Flesh", was released.
+On the same day as the album's release, Lorna Shore released a new music video for the song, "Glenwood".

 Musical style

-Lorna Shore's musical style has been mainly described as deathcore, blackened death metal, blackened deathcore, and symphonic metal.
+Lorna Shore's musical style has been mainly described as deathcore, blackened death metal, blackened deathcore, symphonic metal, and symphonic deathcore.
 The band's music contains influences from black metal and utilizes symphonic elements.
-The band's early work showed one-time experiments in other metal genres outside their primary sound; their debut EP Triumph has been described as metalcore, their second EP Bone Kingdom moved into a progressive deathcore sound, and their debut album Psalms is referred to as more of a technical death metal album with the breakdowns expected in deathcore.
+The band's early work showed one-time experiments in other metal genres outside their primary sound; their debut EP Triumph has been described as metalcore, their second EP Bone Kingdom moved into a progressive deathcore sound, their third EP Maleficium was the first to show influences from black metal, and their debut album Psalms is referred to as more of a technical death metal album with the breakdowns expected in deathcore.